 SWE is a technique for retaining water in a liquid condition for extraction at a temperature between 100 °C (the boiling point of water) and 374 °C (the critical point of water) while elevating the boiling point of water in a high-pressure environment (about 10 MPa) (14).
-Similar to organic solvents, the polarity of water shifts from polar to nonpolar as the temperature rises, making it easier to dissolve non-polar and moderately polar compounds (13).
+Similar to organic solvents, the polarity of water

 The PEF technique involves submerging a sample with two electrodes in water or solvents and delivering high-voltage electric pulses for a brief period time.
-PEF has historically been employed primarily as a non-thermal sterilization technique, however, it is currently used as an extraction technique in and of itself or to increase extraction effectiveness (15).
+PEF has historically been employed primarily as a nonthermal sterilization technique, however, it is currently used as an extraction technique in and of itself or to increase extraction effectiveness (15).